kornelia22322/mobileApp/README.md

 # mobileApp
--Readme for client in ./client
+Readme for client in ./client
--Readme for server in ./server
+Readme for server in ./server